Specialized Skills Training

 - Judge Advocate General's (JAG) School (CMF 55)

-Teaches the complexities of practicing law with the Army including military law, criminal prosecution, international law, and legal assistance.
+The Judge Advocate General's Legal Center and School teaches the complexities of practicing law with the Army including military law, criminal prosecution, international law, and legal assistance.
 The JAG Corps offers the unique opportunity of serving one's country while quickly developing professional skills.
 Your responsibilities will cover everything affecting military operations, focusing on the following areas: criminal law, legal assistance, civil and administrative law, labor and employment law, international and operational law, and contract and fiscal law.
 Requires Soldier to have Law Degree and to have passed Bar exam

 - Fort Lee, VA Phase is a twelve day military orientation course,